 1. Understand Your Audience

-First, learn everything you can about your target audience.
+First, research everything you can about your target audience.
 Use demographics to split your broad audience into smaller buyer personas.

 For example, you can focus on prospective clients by age, gender, location, or household income.
 You can create content specific for each buyer persona to attract them to your website.

-The better you understand your audience, the more likely you’ll appeal to their needs.
+The more you understand your audience, the more likely you’ll appeal to their needs.

 2. Keyword Research